simocompsci/SpringBootApp/README.md

 # Spring Boot App For Penetration Testing

-In this app that i will be building using spring/springboot i will try to create two versions of the dame app , one that's vulnerable and one that's secure to demonstrate the risk of all the top 10 OWASP attacks
+In this app that i will be building using spring/springboot i will try to create two versions of the same app , one that's vulnerable and one that's secure to demonstrate the risk of all the top 10 OWASP attacks